Beauty and the Beast: Mexico

 Mexican linguist Pablo González Casanova collected a version from the Nahuatl titled Cizuanton huan yolcatl (Spanish: La doncella y la fiera), in which after returning to her family's home, the heroine finds the beast dead on the ground.
 The girl falls asleep by his side, and she dreams of the beast, who tells her to cut a specific flower and spray its water on his face.
 The heroine does so, and the beast turns into a beautiful young man.

-South and Central America
+South America

 Lindolfo Gomes collected a Brazilian version titled A Bela e a Fera in which the deal consists of the father promising to give the Beast the first living creature that greets him at home.
 The heroine later visits her family because her eldest sister is getting married.